VERIFY BEFORE RELYING

 If your original certificate was sent with your application, bring the allowed photocopy.

-If the certificate is expired, missing, hard to read, or under a different name, do not hope the test center will "probably understand."
+If the certificate is expired, missing, hard to read, under a different name, or paired with an ID/address mismatch, do not hope the test center will "probably understand."
 Solve what you can before the appointment and bring any official proof you were told to bring.

 For a fuller packing list, use the Florida real estate exam day checklist.